phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 It only includes common syspage's header files from phoenix-rtos-kernel.

-Plo is divided into five subsystems:
+Plo is divided into the following subsystems:

 * cmds - command-line interface